damonrodgers/Project-Ideas/README.md

 1. People who have been diagnosed with dementia
 2. Carers of people with the condition
+3. Family members of people with the condition

 Evidently, when designing this app I need to consider both parties, as the app needs to be easily used for every age of carer.